LuckyKo/rimworldmods/README.md

 3. Compatible couples may engage in intimate interactions

 ### Manual Interactions
-Click on the "Chat" button in a pawn's action bar and select another pawn to manually initiate conversations between two pawns.
+Click on the "Have Chat With" button in a pawn's action bar and select another pawn to manually initiate conversations between two pawns.

 ### Combat Taunts
 Pawns will automatically shout during combat situations: